Practical 8bis: Working with Text (Part 2)

 Tokenizer

-The other way to do this, which is probably easier but produces more complex output, is to draw on the tokenizers already provided by NLTK.
+The other way to do this, which is probably easier, is to draw on the tokenizers already provided by NLTK.
 For our purposes word_tokenize is probably fine, but depending on your needs there are other options and you can also write your own.

 nltk.download('punkt')